seemanne/BavarianBot/README.md

 # BavarianBot
-public version of a barebones discord bot based on discord.py, mainly used to push updates of the bot to the raspi
+public version of a barebones discord bot based on discord.py, this repo is mainly used to push updates of the bot to the raspi

 # Current feature palette